armory/spinnaker-operator/doc/managing-spinnaker.md

 ```

 ### Deleting Spinnaker instances
-Delete:

 ```bash
 $ kubectl -n mynamespace delete spinnakerservice spinnaker spinnakerservice.spinnaker.io "spinnaker" deleted
 ```

 # Secrets
-When it comes to storing secrets, you have several options each with their own pros and cons.
-Generally speaking,
-you should pick the method that matches your workflow the best.
+When it comes to storing secrets, you have several options, each with their own pros and cons.
+Pick the method that matches your workflow the best.
 There's no significant performance differences between each option:

-## Secrets in a cloud provider storage (s3, s3-like, gcs)
+## Secrets in a cloud provider storage

-This method lets you store secrets externally.
-You can then manage access as any other bucket you manage.
+Examples of cloud provider storage are S3 and S3-like storage and GCS.
+This method lets you store secrets externally, allowing you to manage access as like any other bucket you manage.

 Please refer to [the Spinnaker's documentation](https://www.spinnaker.io/reference/halyard/secrets/) for more details.

 ## Secrets in Kubernetes secrets (under development)
-This method is only available via the Operator at this time.
-It is similar to the one above with a different syntax:
+This method is only available with the Operator at this time.
+It is similar to storing secrets in cloud provider storage but with a different syntax:

 `encrypted:k8s!n:<secret name>!k:<key under which the secret is stored>`

-Note that for security reason, Spinnaker can only access secrets stored in its own namespace (which could be different
+Note that for security reasons, Spinnaker can only access secrets stored in its own namespace (which may be different
-than the operator's).
+from Operator's namespace).

 Example: